-It is expected that the Entity will be undertaking certain transactions denominated in foreign currencies, hence exposures to exchange rate fluctuations will arise.
+It is not expected that the Entity will be undertaking transactions denominated in foreign currencies, hence exposures to exchange rate fluctuations are not expected to arise.

 Significant accounting policies

 Details of the significant accounting policies and methods adopted, including the criteria for recognition, the basis for measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in note 2 to the financial statements.